monfaredman/Irdnl/backend/ARCHITECTURE.md

 ## Overview

-This document outlines the architecture decisions and future enhancements for the PersiaPlay backend.
+This document outlines the architecture decisions and future enhancements for the irdnl backend.

 ## Current Architecture